ShareTrace: Contact Tracing with the Actor Model: Proposed Scheme

-Users are adjacent if there exists a factor between their associated variables in the original factor graph.
-Figure \ref{fig:user-graph} depicts this modified topology.
-Upon receiving a message from a neighbor, a user first assumes the role of its variable to update its value.
-It then assumes the role of each of its factors to compute and send a message to the respective user.
-This modification differs from the distributed extension that \citet{Ayday2021} propose in that we do not send duplicate messages to factors.
-By storing the contact time between users on the edge incident to them, this modified topology is identical to the \emph{contact sequence} representation of a temporal graph or contact network \citep{Holme2012},
+The only purpose of a factor vertex is to compute and relay messages between variable vertices.
+Thus, we can apply one\hyp{}mode projection such that variable vertices $u, v$ are adjacent if the factor vertex $f(u, v)$ exists \cite{Zhou2007}.
+To send a message to variable vertex $v$, variable vertex $u$ applies the computation that was associated with the factor vertex $f(u, v)$.
+This modification differs from the distributed extension of risk propagation \cite{Ayday2021} in that we do not duplicate factor vertices and messages.
+By storing the contact time between users on the edge incident to their variable vertices, this modified topology is the \emph{contact-sequence} representation of a \emph{contact network}, a kind of temporal network in which vertices represent people and edges indicate that two people came in contact:

-where a triple $(u, u', t)$ is called a \emph{contact}.
-In the context of risk propagation, $t$ is the starting time at which users $u, u'$ most recently came in contact.
-Henceforth, we imply this modification.
+where a triple $(u, v, t)$ is called a \emph{contact} \cite{Holme2012}.
+Specific to risk propagation, $\tsym$ is the time at which users $u$ and $v$ \emph{most recently} came in contact.